richard-russell/tfc-audit-trail/README.md

 Logstash ninjas might be able to work around these natively, but I couldn't, hence this script.

 The script demonstrates one way to consume the paginated API, stream to stdout and POST to logstash.

+## Usage

+To run the script, set `TFC_ORG_TOKEN` environment variable to be an org token for your TFC organization, then run the script: `python3 tfc_get_logs.py`.
+The script will pull all existing events from the API, then pull only new events every 60 seconds.
+Currently events will be output on stdout, and also HTTP POSTed to a logstash HTTP listener on localhost port 50000.

 The corresponding logstash pipeline config looks like this:

 ```
 input {
   http {